Which Raspberry Pi model should you get for your digital photo frame?

 Raspberry Pi 4 Model B

-Use this model if you want to attach a 4k display and only play back photos.
+Use this model to attach a 4k display and only play back photos.
 If you only want to attach a 1080p HD monitor, the Pi 3 is powerful enough.
-The Raspberry Pi 4 4GB has the best price/value ratio and is great for a digital picture frame.
+The Raspberry Pi 4 4GB has the best price/value ratio and is excellent for a digital picture frame.
+Also, it doesn’t get as hot as the Pi 5.

 Raspberry Pi 3 Model B+